Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

 Using different values of $N_h$, the coefficients of $\lambda_{\bm S_k,\alpha_k,n}$ can be computed iteratively\cite{supp}.
-For example, it is easy to check that $\lambda_{N_e,1,2}=1$ and $\lambda_{N_e-2p,1,2}=0$ for integer $p>0$.
+For example, it is easy to check that $\lambda_{N_e,1,2}=1$, and $\lambda_{N_e-2p,1,2}=0$ for integer $p>0$.
 In the thermodynamic limit, we can thus show analytically the following\cite{supp}:

 where $\bm S_n=\frac{nN_e}{2}$.
-Here $\lambda_{\bm S_n,1,n}$ is the coefficient of the leading n-body bosonic pseudopotential with \emph{zero} total angular momentum(and no degeneracy).
+Here $\lambda_{\bm S_n,1,n}$ is the coefficient of the leading n-body bosonic pseudopotential with \emph{zero} total relative angular momentum.
 In general, $\lambda_{\bm S_n-2p,1,n}$ \emph{decreases rapidly} with increasing $p$, but rather slowly with increasing $n$ (see\cite{supp}).
-Thus while the interaction between fermionic holes is just a short-range two-body interaction, the interaction between the bosons in the dual picture is longer ranged, with few-body interactions involving clusters of bosons.
+Thus while the interaction between fermionic holes is just a short-range two-body interaction, the interaction between the bosons in the dual picture is longer-ranged, with few-body interactions involving clusters of bosons.
 The complexity of the bosonic interaction reflects the statistical interaction between the underlying fermions, which we can now quantify order by order.

 If we choose $N_h=2\left(N_e-1\right)$, we are at the filling factor $\nu=1/3$ with $S=-2$, and $\hat V^{\text{2bdy}}_1$ gives the familiar Laughlin phase.
 In the bosonic picture, the corresponding filling factor is $\nu=2$ with $S=2$.
 We will thus obtain a previously unreported gapped topological phase with the effective interaction $\hat H_b$, that has the exact same spectrum as the fermionic Laughlin phase.
-It can potentially be realised in experiments, because while $\hat H_b$ seems very artificial and hard to engineer experimentally, for gapped phases one can have realistic interaction adiabatically connected to the model interactions (e.g. the second LL Coulomb interaction is believed to be adiabatically connected to model three-body interactions at half filling for the non-Abelian topological phase).
-In Fig.(\ref{fig2}) we show that with a much simpler truncated $\hat H_b$, the bosonic spectrum highly resembles the fermionic topological phase, and the ground state entanglement spectrum also captures the Laughlin edge modes as expected.
+It can potentially be realised in experiments, because while $\hat H_b$ seems very artificial and hard to engineer experimentally, for gapped phases one can have realistic interaction adiabatically connected to the model interactions (an example is the MR state in the second LL\cite{sarma}).
+In Fig.(\ref{fig2}) we show that with a much simpler truncated $\hat H_b$, the bosonic spectrum highly resembles the fermionic topological phase, and low-lying states in the ground state entanglement spectrum captures the Laughlin edge modes as expected.